Who is Bob Hoffman

 Weatherman Audition (1 minute)

 I worked as an attorney for 25 for the large non-profit organization AARP.
 When I retired in 2014, I was asked by many of my colleagues about my retirement plans.
-I told them one goal in retirement was that I wanted to be a part-time TV Weatherman.
+I told them one goal in retirement was to consider becoming a part-time TV Weatherman.
 Therefore, to show my passion for this, I produced this weatherman audition interview with the assistance of the local NBC affiliate TV station in Washington DC.